marianafpereira/DevOps-23-24-JPE-1231845/README.md

 ### Objective :heavy_check_mark:

 To implement the initial setup and a new feature directly on the master branch without using additional branches.
+Check out the [wiki](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki#part-1-direct-work-on-master-branch-file_folder) for more information!

 ## 1. Tutorial for v1.0.0 :wrench:
 The first step in the assignment is to create a new Git repository and set it up for the project.
 This involves creating a new repository on GitHub, initializing a local repository and pushing the initial commit to the remote repository.
+Check out the [wiki](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki#1-tutorial-for-v100-wrench) for more information!

 ##### Steps: :pencil2: